Personal Injury Lawyer Colorado Springs, CO

 The legal team at The Longo Firm, LLC, in Colorado Springs understands that it is difficult to think about finances during a time of mourning.
 You may still be trying to process what happened or figure out how to get from one day to the next.

 At this dark time, let The Longo Firm, LLC, take care of the insurance companies for you and go after the compensation you are owed.
-Attorney Stephen A. Longo fights hard for fatal accident and injury victims.
+Wrongful death attorney Stephen A. Longo fights hard for fatal accident and injury victims.
 He knows that in times like this, vulnerable people need someone fighting for their family.

 Our firm is aggressive in going after justice and the maximum payout on your claim.
 We understand that a too-small settlement could leave you struggling financially many years down the road.
 We will do everything in our power to make sure that doesn’t happen.